remarkjs/remark/packages/remark-cli/readme.md

 This package is a command line interface (CLI) that you can use in your terminal or in npm scripts and the like to inspect and change markdown files.
-This CLI is built around remark, which is a very popular ecosystem of plugins that work with markdown as structured data, specifically ASTs (abstract syntax trees).
+This CLI is built around remark, which is an ecosystem of plugins that work with markdown as structured data, specifically ASTs (abstract syntax trees).
-You can choose from the 150+ plugins that already exist or make your own.
+You can choose from the 150+ existing plugins or make your own.

 See [the monorepo readme][remark] for info on what the remark ecosystem is.